Tax Guide Updates

 I must question the following sentence from the claiming strategy example: “In Strategy 2, Peggy begins benefits in four years, when she turns 62, of $900 a month and Mark begins spousal benefits only at that time of $450 a month, half of her primary insurance amount.”
 I believe Mark’s $450 should be $600, half of Peggy’s PIA; unreduced because Mark has attained full retirement age.
 Correct

 You are correct; there is an error in Table 3.
 Since her PIA is $1,200, he should get spousal benefits of $600 from age 66 through age 69, a total of four years.
 I incorrectly have Mark getting $450 per month in spousal benefits.
 Corrections have been made to the online version of the table and the article.

 When to Begin Social Security Benefits

 Comment posted to “Social Security Strategies for Singles,” by William Reichenstein and William Meyer, in the November 2013 AAII Journal.

 Take the money as early as possible.
 If not needed for current income, invest the money in an adjustable interest rate mutual fund.
 At a discount rate of 5%, money today is worth far more than inflows beginning five years or more down the road.
-Plus, if the retiree needs increased savings for long-term care at age 66 or older, he or she will have ready resources available.
+Plus, if the retiree needs increased savings for long-term care at age 66 or older, he or she will have read

 —Edwin Perkins from California